Job shadowing might sound a little creepy—does it mean you’re skulking around a workplace, spying on people?

 - What do you see as the biggest changes that have happened in this career field?
 That will happen in the future?

-- How has the economy affected this career?
+- How has the state of the economy affected this career?

 - How long have you worked for this employer?